damo-maker/JAMStack-11ty/_site/posts/2015-02-11-centered-navigation-table-css.md

 .sitemenu {
   width: 100%;
   background: #a2cea5;
-  font-family: "Droid Sans", serif;
+  font-family: 'Droid Sans', serif;
   border-top: 8px solid #126758;
 }
 ```

-##Set the width of main container
+## Set the width of main container
 The main thing here is the `width: 100%;` on the nav with the sitemenu class.
 You should have a container here that makes the width of the navigation container go full width.
 If you examine the code (by clicking on the HTML tab in the code window).

 ## Enter the table style